yahiro07/resin/README.md

 # dom-styled

-A Small css-in-js library works with deno and fresh.
+A lightweight css-in-js library works with Deno and Fresh.

 ## Usage